-Answer: White asparagus comes from the process of etiolation, which is the deprivation of light.
-Dirt is kept mounded around the emerging stalk, depriving it of light.
-The plant cannot produce chlorophyll without light, thus there is no green color to the stalks.
+Dirt is kept mounded around the emerging stalk, or it is well covered, depriving it of light.
+Without light, the plant cannot produce chlorophyll, the naturally occurring chemical that turns the vegetable green, so there is no green color to the stalks.